The Mode of Computing: Relational-Indeterminate Computing

+The $\lambda$ and $\eta$ operations are fully determinate, but the relational evaluation $\beta$ makes a random choice and introduces the indeterminate character to this form of computing.

+The form of RIC in which the objects of computing are finite relations represented as standard tables is called \emph{Table Computing}.
+The table's columns correspond to the relation's arguments, the rows to their values, and the cells are marked $1$ or $0$ depending on whether or not the corresponding argument and value are related.
+The $\lambda$ and $\eta$ operations are local to the corresponding cells of the tables representing the relations $f_a$ and $r_f$, and $\beta$ to the corresponding columns; and all three operations can be performed in parallel.

-The definition of the computational entropy in this format is as follows: Let $v_i$ be the number of values of an argument (i.e., the marked cells in column $i$), $x_i$ = $1/v_i$ and $n$ the number of arguments in the relation.
-In case the relation is partial and $v_i = 0$ for column $i$, the corresponding $x_i = 1$.
-The computational entropy $e$ --or the entropy of a relation-- is defined here as follows:
+Relations have an associated entropy, which is defined as follows.
+Let $\mu_i$ be the number of values assigned to the argument $a_i$ in $r$; let $\nu_i$ = $1/\mu_i$ and $n$ the number of arguments in the domain.
+In case $r$ is partial, we define $\nu_i = 1$ for all $a_i$ not included in $r$.
+The \emph{computational entropy} $e(r)$ --or the entropy of a relation-- is defined here as: